Coronavirus / What can the police do?

 The police also have a power to stop vehicles for any reason.
 Again, they can ask you to account for yourself, but they can’t generally force you to stay or take further action against you unless they have good reason for doing so.

-However, refusing to answer the police’s questions (for example, about why you are gathering in a group of more than 30 people or why you are in a restricted area) could give them reason to believe you are breaching the new regulations.
-This is because it is now a criminal offence to gather in groups of more than 30 people in certain circumstances or to be in a restricted area without a reasonable excuse.
+However, refusing to answer the police’s questions (for example, about why you are gathering in a group of more than six people or why you are in a restricted area) could give them reason to believe you are breaching the new regulations.
+This is because it is now a criminal offence to gather in groups of more than six people in most circumstances or to be in a restricted area without a reasonable excuse.

 What is reasonable force?
 What happens if the police use excessive force?